nextflow-io/training/docs/basic_training/containers.md

 The `conda env create` command may take several minutes, as conda tries to resolve dependencies of the desired packages at runtime, and then downloads everything that is required.

-You can check the environment was created successfully with the command shown below:
+You can check if the environment was created successfully with the command shown below:

 ```bash
 conda env list